Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 The contract supports both BN254 and ECDSA operator tables and routes updates to the appropriate certificate verifier based on the curve type.

 ## Parameterization
 Upon initialization, the `generator` is updated.
 The `generator` is represented in storage as an operatorSet.
 The `generator` should be considered a ghost-operatorSet` since it does not exist in the core protocol, does not have stake backing it, and is not transported to other chains via the multichain protocol.
-It can only be updated upon initialization or by a [privileged role](#updategenerator).
+It can only be set upon initialization and a new generator can be set by [privileged role](#updategenerator).
 This entity is the same across all destination chains.

 The following values are set upon initialization: